CurtisNewbie/servlet-notes/java-servlet-spec-4.md

 // ...
 ```

-## 3.11 Internationization
+## 3.11 Internationalization

-Clients may tell the server which language they prefer, this information is communciated using header **Accept-Language**.
+Clients may tell the server which language they prefer, this information is communicated using header **Accept-Language**.
 This information can be retrieved by following methods in **ServletRequest**.

 ServletRequest: